cheshire-cat-ai/docs/mkdocs/administrators/architecture.md

 ## Compatible Models

-The cat is agnostic, meaning You can Attach your prefered llm and embedder model/provider.
-We provide by default the most used but you can increse the number of models/providers by [plugins](/technical/plugins/hooks/#__tabbed_1_5), here is a list of the most used:
+The cat is agnostic, meaning You can attach your preferred llm and embedder model/provider.
+The Cat supports the most used ones, but you can increase the number of models/providers by [plugins](/technical/plugins/hooks/#__tabbed_1_5), here is a list of the main ones:

 1. OpenAI and Azure OpenAI
 2. Cohere